OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:47

-The centurion, seeing what had happened, praised God and said, “Surely this was a righteous man.”
+The centurion, witnessing what had happened, praised God and said, “Surely this was a righteous man.”

 ## Luke 23:48

-When all the people who had gathered to witness this sight saw what took place, they beat their breasts and went away.
+When all the people who had gathered to witness this event saw what took place, they beat their breasts and went away.

 ## Luke 23:49

-But all those who knew him, including the women who had followed him from Galilee, stood at a distance, watching these things.
+But all those who knew him, including the women who had followed him from Galilee, stood at a distance, observing these things.

 ---

 ## Luke 23:50

-Now there was a man named Joseph, a member of the Council, a good and upright man,
+Now there was a man named Joseph, a member of the Council, who was good and upright,

 ## Luke 23:51

-who had not consented to their decision and action.
+who had not agreed with their decision and action.
 He came from the Judean town of Arimathea and was waiting for the kingdom of God.

 ## Luke 23:52